ProximaSF/Backend-Project/AWS ES2.md

        - Run `npm run dev` to start the application

+         - If need permission for nodemon:

+             `chmod +x .repository_folder/node_modules/.bin/nodemon`

+             - replace `repository_folder` with the actual folder name with the codes

          - Enter this URL to access the site

              ```html
              http://54.197.37.129:3000/homepage
              ```

+         - If can not connect, check the `port` range in Security Group for the instance.